ankanbohara/machine-learning-solutions-coursera/README.md

 # machine-learning-solutions-coursera
-Machine Learning Programming Assignments solutions of Coursera.
+These are the solutions of Machine Learning(MOOC Coursera)Programming Assignments.
 The assignments are completed in octave